CyberGen49/express-file-index/README.md

   Defaults to the built-in template.

+### `string` `fileSelectAction`
+  What should happen when a file is selected in the file index.
+Can be one of:

+  - `default`: Leave it up to the browser to either download the file or open it in the same tab, depending on the file type.
+  - `download`: Always download the file, regardless of the file type.
+  - `preview`: Preview the file in a popup within the file index.
+If the file can't be previewed, the user will be prompted to download it.

+  Defaults to `'preview'`.

 ###  `string` `fileTimeFormat`
   A string representing the format of displayed file modification times using [Day.js format placeholders](https://day.js.org/docs/en/display/format).